Home

 Aloe Vera Gel

 - Replace shaving cream with 100% aloe vera gel.
-Purchase commercial aloe vera gel, or use aloe vera gel from your houseplants.
+Purchase commercial aloe vera gel, or use aloe vera gel from your house plants.
 Cut open leaf and rub on skin.

 Back to Top